 RTM- Jelenewicz provided an update on several technical initiatives.
 He reported that the review of the SFPE Handbook proofs is nearly complete, with only about five chapters remaining.
 The Fire Model Task Group has addressed public comments on the second edition of the Engineering Guide to Selecting a Fire Model.
 The guide will soon move to a task group ballot, and once approved, it will be forwarded to the Subcommittee for Standards Oversight for final approval.
 He also noted that the Standing Committee on Performance-Based Design is editing the first draft of a new standard focused on performance-based design.
 Additionally, the Existing Building Task Group is drafting a new guide that will address fire safety design for existing buildings.
 Finally, Jelenewicz mentioned that the hiring process for a Chief Engineer is expected to begin later this summer.

-CPQ- This committee will present next meeting
+CPQ- This committee will present at the next meeting